dddrrreee/cs140e-23win/labs/README.md

 ***We are here*** ===>

-  - [3-blink](3-blink/): get everyone up to speed and all necessary software installed.
-This should be a fast lab.
+  - [3-gpio](3-gpio/):  Two parts.
+First, we will give out the hardware and make sure it works (this should be fast).

-  - [4-gpio](4-gpio/): start getting used to understanding hardware datasheets by writing your own code to control the r/pi `GPIO` pins using the Broadcom document GPIO description.
+    Second start getting used to understanding hardware datasheets by writing your own code to control the r/pi `GPIO` pins using the Broadcom document GPIO description.
 You will use this to implement your own blink and a simple network between your r/pi's.

   - ***cross-check***: you will use read-write logging of all loads and stores to device memory to verify that your GPIO